crandmck/c2pa-c/README.md

 ### Building

-Building the library requires [GNU make](https://www.gnu.org/software/make/), which is installed on most macOS systems.
+Building the library requires [GNU make](https://www.gnu.org/software/make/), which is installed on most Linux and macOS systems.

 Enter this command to build the C library: